When Digital Twins Meet Large Language Models: Realistic, Interactive, and Editable Simulation for Autonomous Driving: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} development and deployment of autonomous driving systems requires extensive training/optimization and testing/validation in a wide variety of scenarios to ensure safety, robustness, and scalability.
 Real-world training/testing is often limited by high costs, large time investments, safety concerns, and the lack of control over creating edge cases or extreme conditions.
 In this context, digital twins offer a tantalizing alternative by providing controllable, repeatable, and diverse simulations for accelerating synthetic data generation, design optimization as well as systematic verification and validation.
-However, creating high-fidelity digital twins that simultaneously balance photorealism, physical accuracy, operational flexibility, and real-time performance remains a significant challenge.
+However, creating high-fidelity digital twins that simultaneously balance photorealism, physical accuracy, operational flexibility, and real-time performance remains a significant challenge -- one which has typically been underexplored in the literature.

-To this end, we propose a unified framework (refer Fig. \ref{fig1}) for reconstructing high-fidelity digital twins and reconfiguring them via artificially intelligent (AI) agents.
-Our framework is designed to meet the specific requirements of autonomy-oriented digital twins: (a) physical accuracy and interactivity to simulate vehicle dynamics, sensor characteristics, and environment physics; (b) geometric and visual fidelity to support feature-rich and reliable perception, (c) contextual understanding for generating diverse driving scenarios, and (d) real-time interfacing with autonomous driving software stacks.
+To this end, we propose a unified framework (refer Fig. \ref{fig1}) for reconstructing high-fidelity digital twins of autonomous vehicles and their operating environments, and reconfiguring them via artificial intelligence (AI) agents.
+Our framework is designed to meet the specific requirements of autonomy-oriented digital twins: (a) physical accuracy and interactivity to simulate vehicle dynamics, sensor characteristics, and environment physics; (b) geometric and visual fidelity to support feature-rich and reliable exteroceptive perception, (c) contextual understanding for generating diverse and creative driving scenarios, and (d) real-time interfacing with autonomous driving software stacks.